 - General Regulations - Parents, please read and discuss with your IB student.
 Return buff colored “Declaration of Receipt” to IB teachers

-- Student Resource Guide - Parents, please read and discuss with your IB student.
+- Academic Honesty and Authenticity Policy /Resource Guide - Parents, please read and discuss with your IB student.
 Return yellow colored “Declaration of Receipt” to IB teachers

 - Student Resource Guide – APA